-The Exchange believes that the proposed rule change is consistent with Section 6(b) of the Act,12 in general, and furthers the objectives of Section 6(b)(5) of the Act,13 in particular, in that it is designed to prevent fraudulent and manipulative acts and practices, to promote just and equitable principles of trade, to remove impediments to and perfect the mechanism of a free and open market and a national market system, and to protect investors and the public interest, and that it is not designed to permit unfair discrimination among customers, brokers, or dealers.
-The Exchange also believes that its proposal to adopt fees for End of Day Volume Summary is consistent with Section 6(b) of the Act 14 in general, and furthers the objectives of Section 6(b)(4) of the Act 15 in particular, in that it is an equitable allocation of dues, fees and other charges among its members and other recipients of Exchange data.
+The Exchange believes that the proposed rule change is consistent with Section 6(b) of the Act, 12 in general, and furthers the objectives of Section 6(b)(5) of the Act,13 in particular, in that it is designed to prevent fraudulent and manipulative acts and practices, to promote just and equitable principles of trade, to remove impediments to and perfect the mechanism of a free and open market and a national market system, and to protect investors and the public interest, and that it is not designed to permit unfair discrimination among customers, brokers, or dealers.
+The Exchange also believes that its proposal to adopt fees for ad-hoc historic monthly Intra-Day Volume Summary is consistent with Section 6(b) of the Act 14 in general, and furthers the objectives of Section 6(b)(4) of the Act 15 in particular, in that it is an equitable allocation of dues, fees and other charges among its members and other recipients of Exchange data.

-In adopting Regulation NMS, the Commission granted self-regulatory organizations ("SROs") and brokerdealers increased authority and flexibility to offer new and unique market data to the public.
+In adopting Regulation NMS, the Commission granted self-regulatory organizations ("SROs") and broker-dealers increased authority and flexibility to offer new and unique market data to the public.
 It was believed that this authority would expand the amount of data available to users and consumers of such data and also spur innovation and competition for the provision of market data.

-The Exchange believes that the proposed ad-hoc historic monthly End of Day Volume Summary market data product would further broaden the availability of U.S. option market data to investors consistent with the principles of Regulation NMS.
+The Exchange believes that the proposed ad-hoc historic monthly Intra-Day Volume Summary market data product would further broaden the availability of U.S. options market data to investors consistent with the principles of Regulation NMS.
 The proposed rule change would benefit investors by providing access to historic data, which as noted above, may promote better informed trading, as well as research and studies of the options industry.
-Particularly, information regarding opening and closing activity across different option series may indicate investor sentiment, which can be helpful research and/or trading information.
+Particularly, information regarding opening and closing activity across different options series may indicate investor sentiment, which can be helpful research and/or trading information.
 Customers of the historic data product may be able to enhance their ability to analyze options trade and volume data, and create and test trading models and analytical strategies.
-The Exchange believes ad-hoc historic monthly End of Day Volume Summary would provide a valuable tool that customers can use to gain comprehensive insight into the trading activity in a particular series, but also emphasizes such data is not necessary for trading.
-Moreover, other exchanges offer a similar data product.
-16
+The Exchange believes ad-hoc historic monthly Intra-Day Volume Summary would provide a valuable tool that customers can use to gain comprehensive insight into the trading activity in a particular series, but also emphasizes such data is not necessary